box/box-developer-changelog/content/2019/10-18-relay-api-endpoints-will-eol-on-december-31st-2019.md

   - api
 is_impactful: false
 is_new_feature: false
 ---

+# Relay API Endpoints will EOL on December 31st, 2019

 On December 31st, 2019, Box will end of life all Relay Classic API endpoints, which includes the following functions: